What is the best SIBO-friendly protein powder?

 What is the SIBO diet?

-The SIBO diet is a temporary elimination diet.
-The goal is to eliminate certain carbohydrates, specifically low-FODMAP foods, and starve gut bacteria. (bacteria eat carbohydrates).
+The SIBO diet is a temporary elimination diet used to help people determine which foods are problematic and cause symptoms.
+It involves eliminating certain carbohydrates, specifically high-FODMAP foods, to starve gut bacteria (bacteria eat carbohydrates).
 FODMAPs are short-chain carbohydrates that are indigestible or poorly absorbed by certain people.
-The SIBO diet is also used to help people determine which foods cause and reduce symptoms.
+The SIBO diet has three steps.
+First, you stop eating high FODMAP foods.
+Next, you slowly reintroduce these foods to determine which ones are problematic.
+Finally, once you have identified the foods that cause symptoms, you avoid or limit them.

 Avoid food additives.